 The secretary glanced up, her eyes narrowed and her tone acidic.
 “Make it fast.
 You know the rule about personal calls.”

 “Of course.”
 A strained smile hovered on Katelina’s lips as she picked up the phone.
 She wanted to say that there was no need to be so impatient.
 She hadn’t asked for any of this.
 But she kept the thoughts to herself and pressed the receiver to her ear.
 “Hello?”

 The voice was deep, warm and, despite the fact that very few people had her work number, unfamiliar.
-The shock was evident in her voice when she replied cautiously, “This is she.
+“This is she.
 Who is this?”